Zillow Group, Inc. research snapshot

 investment Certainty

 Low to medium.
-Zillow has a recognizable brand, a large audience, and improving operating momentum, but the moat is exposed to multi-homing, third-party listing feeds, partner concentration, regulatory scrutiny, and a still-thin GAAP profit base.
+Zillow has a recognizable brand, a large audience, and improving operating momentum, but the moat is exposed to multi-homing, third-party listing feeds, partner concentration, regulatory scrutiny, securities litigation, and a still-thin GAAP profit base.

 Quick verdict table